micantoine/svelte-preprocess-cssmodules/README.md

 Cons:

-- does not pass scoped class name to child components
+- does not pass scoped classname to child components

 ### Comparative